In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake. Here’s what happened.

 We woke early and gathered in the kitchen of Greta Hall in Keswick, where, between gulps of hot coffee, toast and fried eggs, we passed around a small volume of poems, searching for lines to express our nervous excitement about the swim ahead.

-It was here, at Greta Hall, perhaps in the large, elegant drawing room upstairs, where Robert Southey wrote ‘The Cataract of Lodore’, a playful celebration of Lodore Falls, just a couple of miles from Keswick, which gathers speed and power from verse to verse, evoking the rush of water through the woods.
+It was here, at Greta Hall, perhaps in the elegant drawing room upstairs, where Robert Southey wrote ‘The Cataract of Lodore’, a playful celebration of Lodore Falls, a couple of miles from Keswick, which gathers speed and power from verse to verse, evoking the rush of water through the woods.
 In the same year (1820), Wordsworth republished his Guide to the Lakes with a new collection of sonnets which follow the River Duddon from its source at Three Shires Stone on Wrynose Pass to the Irish Sea.

 How does the water